xor2003/masm2c/README.md

 - ~~better parser based on Masm EBNF~~
 - proper SB emulation or use DOSBOX as library
 - better keyboard
-- add FPU instructions support (low priority)
+- add FPU instructions support (may use linux 387 emulator)

 Also to easier disassembling (exe to asm) need to collect run-time information from dosbox or other emulator to annotate IDA disassembly.
 Maybe modify dosbox debugger tracing mechanism to collect:
 - current instruction is code